genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/09_excel-to-genesis/03_quick-guide.md

 ### Functions

-The conversion script will turn the Excel functions in the workbook into kotlin code. for use by your application.
+The conversion script will turn the Excel functions in the workbook into Kotlin code for use by your application.
 The most [common Excel functions](/03_server-modules/10_integration/09_excel-to-genesis/02_excel-functions.md) are all covered.

 ### Column headings